-Effective May 1, 2019, Employers shall contribute in total:
+Effective May 1, 2022, Employers shall contribute in total:

-Twelve Dollars and Sixty-Two Cents ($12.62) per hour to the International Union of Operating Engineers, Local 793 Members Life and Health Benefit Trust of Ontario (the “Health Plan”) and to the International Union of Operating Engineers, Local 793 members Pension Benefit Trust of Ontario (the “Pension Plan”) for each hour earned by each employee in his employ.
+Twelve Dollars and Eighty-Two Cents ($12.82) per hour to the International Union of Operating Engineers, Local 793 Members Life and Health Benefit Trust of Ontario (the “Health Plan”) and to the International Union of Operating Engineers, Local 793 members Pension Benefit Trust of Ontario (the “Pension Plan”) for each hour earned by each employee in their employ.

 It is agreed that Employers shall make a single monthly payment to an independent administrator appointed by the Trustees of the Health Plan and the Pension Plan for contributions owing to the two plans.
 The administrator shall be responsible for ensuring that the contributions are allocated and made on behalf of each Employer and employee to the Health Plan and the Pension Plan, as set out in Appendix “A” of this Agreement.

-Effective May 1, 2020, the total Employer contributions of Twelve Dollars and Sixty-Two Cents ($12.62) per hour shall increase to Twelve Dollars and Eighty-Two Cents ($12.82) per hour earned.
+Effective May 1, 2023, the total Employer contributions shall be Twelve Dollars and Eighty-Two Cents ($12.82) per hour earned.

-Effective May 1, 2021, the total Employer contributions of Twelve Dollars and Eighty-Two Cents ($12.82) per hour shall increase to Twelve Dollars and Ninety-Two Cents ($12.92) per hour earned.
+Effective May 1, 2024, the total Employer contributions shall be Twelve Dollars and Ninety-Two Cents ($12.92) per hour earned.

+It is understood and agreed that $15 per month (or such other amount as may be designated by the Trustees) of contributions designated as “Benefit Contributions” under the Collective Agreement are to be contributions to the I.U.O.E., Local 793 Group Legal Benefit Trust”.

 b) Applicable only to Schedule “H” - Hamilton attached hereto.